anikiyusuf/BlogAppREADME/README.md

 ***Built with***
 - Express: Express is nodejs framework that makes project to be easy to build using javascript as the programming language.
 - Supertest/jest: This npm packages make the develop to test the project when needed.
 Supertest is for integration testing while jest is for unit testing.
-- nodemon: This npm package refreshes your project when ever you  update it without running the command (nodemon app/server) multiple times.
+- nodemon: This npm package refreshes your project whenever you  update it without running the command (nodemon app/server) multiple times.

 ##### To save our time , you can read more on the dependencies.
 Using their documentations.